Modulo Function

 Modular Equivalence

-A common way to express modular equivalence by a number $n$ is $x\equiv y\pmod n$
+A common way to express modular equivalence by a number n is xy(modn)

 Greatest Common Divisor